tekknolagi/tekknolagi.github.com/_blog_lisp/13_let.md

 copy of the existing environment.
 That's a *lot* of wasted space --- let-expressions are used often.

-Another thing you should be wondering about the choice in implementation: does it matter?
+Another thing you should be wondering about the choice in implementation: is there a difference between the two lambda representations above?

-Not really.
+Not really, even considering exceptional cases like two variables with the same name.
 Let's have a look:

 ```
 $ ocaml 13_let.ml